LavermanJJ/home-assistant-solarfocus/README.md

 #### or manual
  Add custom integration using the web interface and follow instruction on screen.

- - Go to `Configuration -> Integrations` and add "Senec" integration
+ - Go to `Configuration -> Integrations` and add "Solarfocus" integration

 Add custom integration using the web interface and follow instruction on screen.